Welcome to the Home of

 We believe in Quality vs. Quantity and complete health for our pigs.
 We handhold and train every piglet from the time they are born until the day they join your family.
 We believe we are responsible for the beginning stages of socializing your mini pig until the day you do not need us anymore.
 We do not underfeed our pigs or promise unreasonably small sizes on our piglets, as a matter of fact, we do not have the "tiniest" pigs out there, just the best!
 Our piglets go to only the very best homes and we help in rescue and have 3 of our own that we have rescued, as potbellied pigs are the #1 displaced pet in America.
 We offer a full service experience, whereas we pre-and post-train every new parent, send texts of pigtures and videos along the baby stages, and stay in contact every milestone of your piggys life!
 Our home and phone are always open!
 We even offer free mini pig sitting to any local owners.
 Basically, you are not buying from a farm or a breeder that has too many pigs or litters to handle, we typically have 1 litter at a time and we go the extra mile to ensure the healthiest and most socialize pig you will find!
 Please look around the site at Pictures, Videos, PIG SIZE link, BLOG, and Frequently Asked Questions and then CONTACT US for more information and specific detailed questions.
 Below is some basic information on the different breeds and sizes of miniature pigs.
 We specialize in Vietnamese Miniature Teacup Potbelly Pigs, Teacup Pot belly pigs and Micro Mini pigs.
 These piggies really do make the most uniquely amazing pets ever!
 Our wish is that other families can share in the joy our piggies have brought to our family!

-The Miniature Pig Sizes: (Please note, these guys are dense and heavy in weight and cannot be compared to the sizing of dogs when it comes to weight.
-Even a 60 pound teacup potbelly stands under your knee, pictures are deceiveing as they are very short and stout)
+The Miniature Pig Sizes: (Please note, mini pigs are dense in weight and cannot be compared to the sizing of dogs when it comes to weight.
+Even a 60-80 pound mini potbelly stands under your knee, and compared to a dog will look more like 30-40 pounds; pictures are deceiving as they are very short and stout.)

-The sizes being mentioned on the net, which are not breeds but a combination, are the following-We breed Tiny Potbelly pigs, Micro Minis and Julianna mixes.
-Our minis will weigh approximately 35-70 pounds and 14-19 inches short; depending on genetics (breed) and lifestyle (how they live and eat.)
-Teacup does not mean they fit in the palm of your hand, it means they are MUCH smaller than their cousins!
+The sizes being mentioned on the internet, are the following-We breed Mini Potbelly pigs, Micro Minis and Julianna mixes.
+Our minis will weigh approximately 40-85 pounds and 14-19 inches short, which depends on genetics (parent and type) and lifestyle (how they live and eat.)
+Teacup or micro does not mean they will fit in the palm of your hand when full grown, it means they are MUCH smaller than their cousins!

-About Micro Mini pigs: 12 - 16" (Originated in Europe and can be multiple mixed breeds) Males range from 25-35 pounds and females from 35-45 pounds.
-You will notice a different body type than the potbellies and a longer, squared off nose., straight back with a nicecurvature, smaller tummy and longer leg.
-They also weigh less than mini pot belly pigs, which makes them easier to handle.
+Micro Mini pigs: 12 - 16" (Originated in Europe and can be multiple mixed breeds, such as guinea hog, feral hog, Kune Kune, Mini pots, etc.) Average weight can be anywhere from 35-60 pounds full grown (3-5 year).
+You will notice a different body type than the potbellies and a longer, squared off nose., straight back with a nice curvature, smaller tummy and longer leg.
+They also weigh less than mini pot belly pigs, as they are more slender bodied, which makes them easier to handle for a longer period.
 Micro males can be pretty small, whereas the females can be up to 10-20 pounds heavier with any breed.
 We just added micro minis to our breeding program.

-About Juliana's: 11 - 16" This is a breed in itself.
-Unlike the pot bellies the Juliana is very delicate boned and has a long nose and always has spots.
+Juliana's: 15 - 17" Unlike the pot bellies the Juliana is very delicate boned and has a long nose and always has spots.
 Also knows as the painted pig or spotted Juliana.
 This is the smallest boned of all of the mini breed but many do not like it's purebred look, we cross them to micros to get the smooshed in nose people want.
 Juliana pigs are an important part of our breeding program, they bring incredible color and the refined body to the party, purebreds are also very rare.
 Even if you get a 15 or 16 inch tall pig (which is still very small) it will be mostly because of the longer legs and the body is finer so they do not get as heavy.

 The Small Pig breeds: